 Chair: Prof. Marco Ragazzi, Venice 2020 Scientific Secretary

-Guests: Dr. Patrick Gustavsson, Managing Director Amarger Bakke Foundation
+Guests: Dr. Patrik Gustavsson, Managing Director Amager Bakke Foundation

 Dr. Niccolò Bertocchi, Chief Executive Officer of Neveplast